Monstera Repotting Shock (Plant First Aid)

 How should I properly care for a Monstera with repotting shock?

-Transplant shock refers to the negative influences brought about when a plant experiences an interruption in the flow of nutrients and water being taken up by its roots system.
+Transplant shock refers to the negative influences brought about when a plant experiences an interruption in the flow of nutrients and water being taken up by its roots system and in Monstera this can result in yellowing leaves.

 Water your Monstera well straight after repotting to make sure roots are in contact with substrate and can draw upon moisture when required.